hyosung11/Launch-School/Courses/journal.md

 11:56 Finishing up and getting ready for the Capstone Presentation: Retrospect.

 12:49 I want to do Capstone and create something that is commercially viable.
 Yay!

+16:22 Kind of fried in my brain trying to understand pass-by-reference from the Hard 1 Question 3.

+16:35 Feeling tired, but got through Arrays are Objects! section of Collections Basics